 957 | Thursday | 15:15-15:30 | Cassiopée | SPHINX: An SEP Model Validation Infrastructure developed through Community Challenges and the SEP Scoreboards | WHITMAN Kathryn et al. | Oral |

-862 | Thursday | 15:30-15:45 | Cassiopée | Validation of the Prediction of Adverse effects of Geomagnetic storms and Energetic Radiation (PAGER) framework | SHPRITS Yuri et al. | Oral |
+589 | Thursday | 15:30-15:45 | Cassiopée | Performance assessment of the Swarm-Variability of Ionospheric Plasma (Swarm-VIP) models of the topside ionosphere | SPOGLI Luca et al. | Oral |

 894 | Thursday | 15:45-16:00 | Cassiopée | Recent Model Validation Efforts Related to Near-Earth Space Radiation and Plasma Environment: Progress and Challenges | ZHENG Yihua et al. | Oral |